 - Hold Support = NONE. - 18X Handling = None.
 The Avaya SBCE will not handle 18X, it will keep the 18X messages unchanged from SP to EN. - Refer Handling = No. The Avaya SBCE will not handle REFER, it will keep the REFER messages unchanged from SP to EN. - T.38 Support = Yes.
-EN does support T.38 fax in the compliance testing. - Privacy Enabled = No. The Avaya SBCE will not mask the "From" header with anonymous for an inbound call from SP.
+EN does support T.38 fax. - Privacy Enabled = No. The Avaya SBCE will not mask the "From" header with anonymous for an inbound call from SP.
 It depends on SP to enable/ disable privacy on an individual call basis. - DTMF Support = None.
-The Avaya SBCE will send original DTMF method from SP to EN.
+The Avaya SBCE will send original DTMF method from SP to EN. - Others are left as default.

-The screenshots below illustrate the Server Interworking profile EN-SI, General.
+The screenshots below illustrate the Server Interworking profile EN-SI, under the General tab.